antrea-io/antrea/docs/antctl.md

   the Antrea Agent and query information local to that Agent (e.g. the set of computed NetworkPolicies received by that Agent from the Antrea Controller, as opposed to the entire set of computed policies).
+* "flowaggregator mode": when run from within a Flow Aggregator Pod, antctl can connect to the Flow Aggregator and query information from it (e.g. flow records related statistics).

 ## Table of Contents